Pretty Girls Like Trap Music: Release and promotion

 In August 2016, 2 Chainz released the mixtape, Daniel Son; Necklace Don, which includes the single, "Big Amount" featuring a guest appearance from Canadian rapper Drake, while the production was handled by Buddah Bless.
 "Big Amount" was officially released on September 23, 2016, and reached number 44 on the US Hot R&B/Hip-Hop Songs.
-In October 2016, 2 Chainz released the mixtape Hibachi for Lunch, which contains the song, "Good Drank".
+In October 2016, 2 Chainz released the EP Hibachi for Lunch, which contains the song, "Good Drank".
 The song would later be released for purchase and go on to serve as a digital exclusive track for the album.

 In February 2017, in anticipation for the album, 2 Chainz partnered with Spotify for an ongoing series of playlists with the same title.
 During the time, 2 Chainz collaborated with Karrueche Tran, Erykah Badu and Cardi B to offer listeners "the best in new trap music".
 The playlist also includes personal favorites of each "pretty girl" who helped curate.
 On March 10, Spotify released the updated playlist, which was assisted by his frequent collaborator Nicki Minaj.
 Making the list were 2 Chainz's two newest tracks, "It's a Vibe" and "Smartphone".
 Minaj also contributed her three new releases "No Frauds", "Changed It", and "Regret in Your Tears".
 Songs from Gucci Mane, Bankroll Fresh and Future also appeared on the list.

 The album's initial release date was April 7, 2017, however on March 29, it was revealed the album had been pushed back.
 On May 23, 2017, 2 Chainz released a trailer in promotion for the album.
 On May 25, 2017, 2 Chainz unveiled the album cover, crediting graffiti artist Trouble Andrew, for the cover art.
 On May 30, the album was made available for pre-order on the iTunes Store.
 Along with the pre-order, 2 Chainz revealed the album's track-listing and released a new song, "4 AM" featuring a guest appearance from Houston-based rapper Travis Scott, while the production was handled by Murda Beatz and Cubeatz.